MMrFalcon/products/README.md

 ***
 ### Run application in CentOS image

-Open your PowerShell and change directory to the root level of the application and type
+Open your PowerShell and change directory to the root level of the application and type:

+`./mvnw clean package`

+When job is done it is possible to build docker image from fat jar of packaged application by typing:

 `docker build -t image_name .`